jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 [^1]: The before image is even missing some sections that would have gone missing in the after shot since I didn't want to put the effort.

-For how I interact with repositories, the speed increase is worth it.
+The increased speed is worth losing the additional information.
+I interact with `git` very often and much prefer using Magit to do so.
 Before these changes, I found myself regressing to using `git` at the command line and I don't find that to be nearly as enjoyable.
 Since I've made these changes, I'm back to doing 99% of my `git` interactions through Magit.

 Don't settle for slow interactions with your computer.
 Aggressively shorten your feedback cycles and you'll change how you interact with your machine.

-##### Versions used when writing this article
+#### Versions used when writing this article

 This post was written with Magit version `20201111.1436` and Emacs `26.3` on macOS `10.15.7`.
 I've been using these changes for a few months but do not remember or have a record of what Magit version I was using at the time I originally made these changes.